datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 By now, I hope you're convinced that python functions and methods are extremely powerful: you can basically use other people's code to solve your own problems.
 That's amazing!
 However, adding all functions and methods that have been written up to now to the same Python distribution would be a mess.
 There would be tons and tons of code in there, that you'll never use.
 Also, maintaining all of this code would be a real pain.

 This is where packages come into play.
 You can think of packages as a directory of Python scripts.
-Each such script is a so-called module.
+Each script is a so-called module.
 These modules specify functions, methods and new Python types aimed at solving particular problems.
 There are thousands of Python packages available from the internet.
 Among them are packages for data science: there's numpy to efficiently work with arrays, matplotlib for data visualization, and scikit-learn for machine learning.

 Not all these packages are available in Python by default.
 To use Python packages, you'll first have to install them on your own system, and then put code in your script to tell Python that you want to use these packages.

-Datacamp already has all necessary packages installed for you, but if you want to install them on your own system, you'll want to use pip, a package maintenance system for Python.
+Datacamp already has all necessary packages installed for you, but if you want to install them on your own system, you can use pip, for example, a package maintenance system for Python.
 If you go to this URL, you can download the file get-pip.py.
 Next, you go to the terminal, and execute python3 get-pip.py.
 Now you can use pip to actually install a Python package of your choosing.
 Suppose we want to install the numpy package, which you'll learn about in the next chapter.
 You type pip3 install numpy.
 You have to use the commands python3 and pip3 here to tell our system that we're working with Python version 3.
-[HBA] We should really get people using anaconda TBD [/HBA]

 Now that the package is installed, you can actually start using it in one of your Python scripts.
 Before you can do this, you should import the package, or a specific module of the package.
 You can do this with the import statement.